edmiller1/edmiller1.github.io/README.md

 # Resume
-A resume I created using HTML, CSS and Tailwind CSS hosted on Github Pages. :)
+A resume I created using HTML, CSS and TailwindCSS hosted on Github Pages. :)